Nar & Phu Trekking

 Due to the long days and steep altitude ascents, this trek is thought to be a challenging one.
 Because there is a limited number of options for accommodation along the way, the distances that must be covered each day are limited, making for long days of walking.
 Each day we gain quite a bit of altitude, and it’s always unpredictable how our bodies will react to climbing altitude each day.
 It is recommended that those who are fit and healthy, who have a lot of experience trekking in the mountains, take part in this trek.

-1. Nar Phu Valley Restricted Area (NRA) Permits is U$D100 per week per person,
+1. Nar Phu Valley Restricted Area (NRA) Permits are U$D100 per week per person,

 2. Annapurna Conservation Area Project (ACAP) permits U$D30 per person